jkstill/log-file-filter/README.md

 Time to filter out more stuff.

-At this time it seems a good idea to script this, as the command line will get unweildy otherwise
+At this time it seems a good idea to script this, as the command line will get unwieldy otherwise

 Two files were created: